bing020815/text_prediction_application/pull_request_instruction.md

  $Termimal: git clone https://github.com/__YourUserName__/text_prediction_application.git
 ```

-Here, you have clone the repo to your local machine.
+Here, you have cloned the repo to your local machine.
-To check everythin in your local machine about the repo, re-direct to the repo folder
+To check everything in your local machine about the repo, re-direct to the repo folder
 ```
  $Termimal: cd text_prediction_application
 ```